 There you have it!
 These are our favorite 12 wedding traditions you should know about!

-Thank you for reading it!
+Thanks for reading!
 Go to our General Wedding FAQ and our Engagement Session FAQ posts for more information about how to prepare for your photo sessions.
 I also have other posts that can help you in your wedding preparations in our Journal Page.
 Check out My List of The Best Savannah Wedding Vendors, 12 Wedding Traditions You Should Know About, Curious Wedding Facts From Around the Globe and many others!